intreqd/fhiraas-microservice-kubernetes/README.md

 # fhiraas-microservice-kubernetes

-A Quick way to invite the FHIR Accelerator Service to your Microservice party in a Kubernetes Cluster for immediate use.
+A Quick way to invite the InterSystems FHIR Accelerator Service to your Microservice party in a Kubernetes Cluster for immediate use.
 The solution uses [Nginx](https://www.nginx.com) proxy ninja maneuvers to get the job done.

 ## Prerequisites